-A source close to the Abbas Brigades has told Yalla that they were in fact ambushed by ISIL extremists.
-Another source, from Iraqi Joint Operations Command, confirmed to Yalla that between 55 and 60 men were killed by ISIL, and that they expect the extremist group to publish a video talking responsibility shortly.
+A source close to the Abbas Brigades said that they were in fact ambushed by ISIL extremists.
+Another source, from Iraqi Joint Operations Command, confirmed that between 55 and 60 men were killed by ISIL, and that they expect the extremist group to publish a video talking responsibility shortly.

 Other military sources have put the figure at 35 Iraqi soldiers and PMF fighters were killed in the attack, and a further 25 injured.